ravi-rajpurohit-gh/coding-challenges/README.md

 ## Interactive Plot

-You can explore the interactive visualization of the monsoon depression events by clicking [**here**](plot_interactive.html).
+You can explore the interactive visualization of the monsoon depression events by running the plot_interactive.html file.
 This interactive plot allows for dynamic exploration of the depression paths over time, providing insights into their geographical shifts.

 ## Conclusion